 Step 1: Select a Clip on the Timeline

-Step 2: Access the Transform option
+Step 2: Access the Transform Option

-There is a popup menu that you should click on for you to get theTransform tools.
-It is on the lower left corner of the viewer so it should be easy to see.
-You can use the short cut as well which can be done by pressing (shift-T).
+There is a popup menu for you to get the Transform tool.
+It is in the lower-left corner of the viewer so it should be easy to see.
+You can use the shortcut as well which can be done by pressing (shift-T).
 Or Control-click in the viewer and choose Transform.

 Step 3: Rotate and Re-size Video Clips

-You can now do following steps to rotate the video clip and change the size as well:
+You can now do the following steps to rotate the video clip and change the size as well: